ehlesp/smallab-k8s-pve-guide/G031 - K3s cluster setup 14 ~ Deploying the Headlamp dashboard.md

       name: headlamp-admin
     ~~~

-    This service account will be the administrator user for your Headlamp instance:
+    This service account will act as the administrator user for your Headlamp instance:

     - The name `headlamp-admin` is the one expected in the official Headlamp installation.
 Its deployment manifest already points to a secret token for a service account called `headlamp-admin`.